FormidableLabs/victory-docs/src/screens/docs/components/victory-cursor-container/ecology.md

 `VictorySelectionContainer` may be used with any Victory component that works with an x-y coordinate system, and should be added as the `containerComponent` of the top-level component.
+However, the component that uses it must be standalone (`standalone={true}`), which is the default for all Victory components.

 Note that the cursor allows you to inspect the entire domain, not just the data points.
 If you would like to instead highlight only the data points, consider using [VictoryVoronoiContainer].